 Und dann werden Sie mich sagen hören “Alle!”

 Sadly I don’t remember our beautiful Inge Waern, who was Pirate Jenny singing that song, but I do remember several other scenes.
-This was the beginning of my great fascination for ‘The Threepenny Opera’.2
+This was the beginning of my fascination for ‘The Threepenny Opera’.
+2

-I was delighted when Regina said they were going to do it at the MHS Theater.
-Brecht’s play is an adaptation of John Gay’s 18th century ballad opera ‘The Beggar’s Opera’ and it takes place in Soho in London. – In a love duet with Mack the Knife, Polly Peachum sings “Siest du den Mond über Soho?
-Wo du bist da will auch ich sein.”
+I was delighted when Regina said they were going to do this wonderful play at the MHS Theater.
+Brecht’s play is an adaptation of John Gay’s early 18th century ballad opera ‘The Beggar’s Opera’.
+More about this in Chapter 4 – My youth and the theater

 Regina told us later – we were not present at the tryouts – that she asked our great male lead, Tony Schwab, to play Mack the Knife.
 Tony said “But I can’t sing”.
 Regina just very simply replied “Of course you can”.
 The part of Mackie doesn’t really take a very good singing voice.
 This is of course not really an opera and it’s mainly Pirate Jenny’s main song that is a bit difficult to sing.